RakshitP1/Searching-and-Sorting-Engine/README.md

 # Searching-and-Sorting-Engine
-A robust engine that implements many sorting and searching algorthims for arrays.
+A robust engine that implements many sorting and searching algorithims for arrays.

 Sorting Algorithms:
   -Bubble Sort